jackammon/metro-map-editor/README.md

 ### 4. Create and Edit Tracks

-- **Create a track**: Select two stations on the canvas (hold `Ctrl`/`Cmd` to select the second station).
-A track will automatically be created between them.
+- **Create a track**: Select two stations on the canvas (hold `Ctrl`/`Cmd` to select the second station), then press the `L` key to create a track between them.
 - **Select a track**: Click on a track on the canvas.
 - **Edit a track**: With a single track selected, use the **Track Editor** panel to modify its properties, such as speed type, direction, and condition.
+You can also change which stations the track connects between using the source and target station dropdowns.
+- **Delete a track**: With a track selected, click the "Delete Track" button in the **Track Editor** panel, or press the `Delete` key.

 ### 5. Use the Editor Tools